ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ```
 {: pre}

 ### Connection Limits and TCP/IP keepalives Settings

-In the event of a failover of edge nodes/VIPs, it is possible that broken TCP/IP connections remain until their `tcp_keepalives_idle` timeout is reached.
-To avoid this scenario, we recommend the following:
+In the event of a network connection reset or failover, it is possible that broken TCP/IP connections remain in a half-opened/closed state until the tcp keepalive timeouts are reached.
+To avoid this scenario it is recommended to set the `socket_timeout` and `connection_timeout` settings in your specific application drivers as well.
+The correct settings _vary based on the specific workload and it is important to run load tests before going to production_.
+A good starting point for the `connection_timeout` is between 2 to 5 seconds.
+For the `socket_timeout` a good starting point is between 30 to 60 seconds.

+Furthermore on the server side the following [keepalive configurations](https://www.postgresql.org/docs/12/runtime-config-connection.html) are used as the default.

-- `tcp_keepalives_idle` should be set to 5 minutes
+- `tcp_keepalives_idle` is set to 5 minutes
-- `tcp_keepalives_interval` probe interval should be set to 10 seconds
+- `tcp_keepalives_interval` probe interval is set to 10 seconds
-- `tcp_keepalives_count` should be set to 6
+- `tcp_keepalives_count` is set to 6

-To prevent failover connections from overwhelming your service, we also recommend that you set `max_connections` to at least double your expected connections count.
-Should your connection limit be reached, you should [end connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#end-connections) to immediately, which will immediately mitigate connection issues.
+To prevent half-open/closed connections or bursts in connection attempts from overwhelming your deployment it is also encouraged to [set the `max_connections` paremeter](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration) for Postgres to at least double your expected connection count.

+If you connection limit is reached, you can [end all connections](/docs/databases-for-postgresql?topic=databases-for-postgresql-managing-connections#end-connections) immediately.